absurdhero/tmotmo-full/README.rst

 As a result, we developed a set of stub classes that are interface-compatible with the public Unity library that we can link with instead of linking with the normal Unity library.
+It is important to remember that these classes don't implement any functionality.
+For most of the classes, you will get an exception if code calls a method directly (rather than using a mock).

 This library serves two purposes: